s1l3n0/pylppneu/readme.md

 # pypneu
-*Python libraries for Logic Programming Petri Nets (LPPN)*
+*Python library for Logic Programming Petri Nets (LPPN)*

-In contrast to `pneu`/`lppneu`, coded in `Groovy`/`Java` and relying on `lparse+smodels`, here we exploit the python module of `clingo`, an instance of the declarative bindings is maintained within the script, without requiring regrounding at each cycle.
+LPPN integrates procedural aspects specified by Petri Nets with declarative specified by Logic Programming (ASP).
-Performances are much better!
+In contrast to `lppneu`, coded in `Java` and calling the ASP solver `lparse+smodels`, `pypneu` exploits the python module of `clingo`; this means that an instance of the declarative bindings is maintained within the script, without requiring regrounding at each cycle.
+Performances are much better.

-## Modules
+## files

 - **pypneu**: basic Petri Nets (PN) interpreter (execution, analysis)
 - **pypropneu**: propositional LPPNs interpreter providing two operational semantics